 Worm farms and compost bins create wonderful nutrient rich soil.
 They can be made from timber, bathtubs and also sorts of materials you can pick up at a recycling centre.
 But if you are not handy sometimes plastic can be useful.
 One off investments include a worm farm and compost bin made from recycled plastic.
 In Australia they are made from soft plastics which are recycled by REDcycle program.
 They will last long time – my father has had a plastic compost bin for at least 40 years and it’s still going strong.

 The worm farm also makes worm juice which is liquid gold for the garden and saves you from buying liquid fertilizer in plastic containers.
 I mix the worm castings with soil to create a highly rich potting mix.

 If you need a lot of soil, get it delivered or collect it yourself in a trailer – no plastic bags required.
 If you only need a little bit reuse old containers.

 - Watering cans and buckets – galvanised iron or stainless steel

-- Sprinklers, hose attachments and pegs to pin down irrigation pipes- choose metal – they cost a bit more but will last so much longer.
+- Sprinklers, hose attachments and pegs to pin down irrigation pipes- choose metal even though they cost a bit more they will last much longer.

-- Water saving crystals – commercial ones are rarely suitable for an organic garden so make your own from agar agar.
+- Water saving crystals – commercial ones are usually made from plastic so make your own from agar agar.

-- Sacks for moving leaves – hessian coffee bean sacks.
+- Sacks for moving leaves – reuse hessian coffee bean sacks.